 Powerful, with angulation of approximately 80 degrees between the pelvis and femur

-Shoulders: The shoulder assembly is well muscled and blade forms an angle of nearly 65 degrees with the predominates.
+Shoulders: The shoulder assembly is well-muscled, and the blade forms an angle of nearly 65 degrees with the predominates.

 Forelegs: Straight, strong and clean, with tightly held elbows and feet that turn out slightly.
 The patterns are long and flexible, forming an angle of at least 75 degrees with the ground.